aosabook/500lines/dagoba/chapter.md

 var thunk = sum2(1, 2, 3)
 thunk()                   // -> 6
 ```

-[footnote on lazy: Technically we need to implement an interpreter with non-strict semantics, which means it will only evaluate when forced to do so.
-Lazy evaluation is a technique used for implementing non-strictness.]

 None of the thunks are invoked until one is actually needed, which usually implies some type of output is required: in our case the result of a query.
 Each time the interpreter encounters a new function call, we wrap it in a thunk.
 Recall our original formulation of a query: `children(children(children(parents(parents(parents([8]))))))`.
 Each of those layers would be a thunk, wrapped up like an onion.